steilerDev/homebridge-openhab2-complete/README.md

 ## Supported HAP Services
 The following is a list of all services that are currently supported and which values are required within the accessory configuration.
 Every accessory needs a `name` (as shown in HomeKit later) and a `type`.

-**Note: Due to the fact, that this is an early stage of development the configuration layout is not yet fixed and will change in the near future!**

 * Complex Accessories:
   * [Lightbulb](#lightbulb)
     * Homebridge configuration type: `light`